Macaw

-Macaws, the giants of the parrot world (Psittacidae), come with attractive colors and mimicking abilities tripled with friendly dispositions in most cases, making them good pets or companion birds.
-However, due to this, many of these have become endangered, with the Spix’s macaw possibly having become extinct in the wild.
+These birds typically have a friendly disposition that makes them good pets or companion birds.
+However, many of these have become endangered due to this, with the Spix’s macaw possibly having become extinct in the wild.
 The glaucous macaw has also probably been driven to extinction, as there were only two confirmed sightings in the whole of the 20th century.
-The largest member of the macaw family is the hyacinth macaw, while the smallest is the Hahn’s macaw, being similar in size to some parakeets.

 List of Macaw Species